Share on Facebook

 Being thankful for the little things

 When was the last time you were thankful you were able to open the front door of your home, step outside, and breathe in the fresh air?
 When was the last time you were thankful to give your family members and friends a hug?
-What about that time you went to a favourite restaurant to celebrate a friend’s birthday?
-There are many small things to be thankful for—including these wonderful things that will never be cancelled.
+What about that time you went to a favorite restaurant to celebrate a friend’s birthday?
+There are many small things to be thankful for.

 4 / 18